 Regular insulin begins to act 30 minutes after injection, reaches its peak around 2 hours, and lasts about 6 to 8 hours.
 Regular insulin may be administered before a meal and may be better for high-fat meals.
 This insulin is not used as frequently for meal-time insulin as rapid-acting analog insulin.

-Long-acting basal insulins, such as insulin glargine (Lantus), and insulin detemir (Levemir) are released slowly.
+Long-acting basal insulins, such as insulin glargine (Lantus), degludec (Tresiba), and insulin detemir (Levemir) are released slowly.
 Long-acting insulin does not peak for most people.
-It starts working in 2 to 4 hours and lasts as long as 24 hours (glargine) or 18 hours (detemir).
-New types of long-acting insulins are now available including one called degludec that last longer than 24 hours.
+It starts working in 2 to 4 hours and lasts as long as 36 hours (degludec), 24 hours (glargine), or 18 hours (detemir).

 Regimens generally include both rapid-acting and basal forms of insulin to try to match the natural insulin secretion.
 Often basal insulin is injected once or twice a day (about 12 hours apart).
 Rapid-acting analog insulin is taken before every meal and sometimes with larger snacks.
 Combination of two types of insulin combined in one injection is available This can reduce the number of injections, but makes the dosing less adjustable and often make good blood glucose control difficult except for people with very regimented daily schedules.
 Not all types of insulin can be combined in one injection.